Kyza/wallpaper_engine_xwayland/README.md

 Runs Wallpaper Engine through Proton by using the `-control openWallpaper` feature.

-This enables features such as audio visualization.
+This enables features such as audio visualization and better rendering.

 ## Requirements